i-VRESSE/haddock3-ui/README.md

 - Components to render a 3D molecular structure from [PDB file](https://www.wwpdb.org/) using [NGL](https://nglviewer.org/)
 - Components to select residues in a molecule either passive or active
 - Components to handle files
+- Components to render clusters or structures in a sortable table

 ## Installation